romanmurzac/IntoData/chapter_01/README.md

 HiredCorp is a headhunting and workforce placement company that connects job seekers with employers.
 It operates by publishing job listings from its own contracts with companies and aggregating job postings from external sources.

 ### Business Requirements
-HiredComp's platform aggregates job postings from external sources (APIs) and provides insights into job trends, salaries, required skills, and hiring companies.
+HiredCorp's platform aggregates job postings from external sources (APIs) and provides insights into job trends, salaries, required skills, and hiring companies.

 #### Core Business Goals
 1. **Centralized Job Data** – Aggregate job postings from multiple PIs.